Battle of the Admin Box: Aftermath

 Although total Allied casualties were higher than the Japanese, the Japanese had been forced to abandon many of their wounded to die.
 Five thousand Japanese dead were counted on the battlefield.
-For the first time in the Burma campaign, the Japanese tactics had been countered and indeed turned against them.
+For the first time in the Burma campaign, Japanese tactics had been countered and indeed turned against them.
 This was to be repeated on a far larger scale in the impending Battle of Imphal.
 In terms of morale also, the fact that British and Indian soldiers had held and defeated a major Japanese attack for the first time was widely broadcast.

-The value of Allied air power had been demonstrated, and was to be a vital factor in the overall Allied victory in the Burma campaign.
+The value of Allied air power had been demonstrated and was to be a vital factor in the overall Allied victory in the Burma campaign.
 At the Japanese surrender meetings in Rangoon on 11 September 1945, Major General Ichida read a statement which identified two unforeseen and vital factors which had put the Japanese at a "disastrous disadvantage":

 (a) Allied air supply, which permitted ground forces in Burma to consolidate their positions without being forced to retreat and thus rendered the enemy's infiltration and encircling tactics abortive.

 (b) Allied air superiority, which so disrupted Japanese supply lines, both in Burma and further afield, that starvation and illness overtook thousands of Japanese troops facing Fourteenth Army and also denied them the essential supplies of fuel, equipment and material with which to fight a better equipped and supplied, Allied Force.

 In the second week of March, the 161st Indian Infantry Brigade (part of the 5th Division) finally captured the "Tortoise" and the other fortifications around Razabil by a flanking manoeuvre, before the division was withdrawn into reserve.
-The 26th Indian and 36th British Divisions resumed the offensive in late March and early April.
+The 26th Indian and 36th British divisions resumed the offensive in late March and early April.
 The 36th Division captured the railway tunnels by 4 April.
 On 6 April, troops from the 26th Division captured a vital hill, named Point 551, which dominated the area and where the Japanese had won an important victory just under a year earlier.

 At this point, XV Corps' operations were curtailed to free transport aircraft and troops for the Imphal battle.
 As the monsoon began, it was found that the low-lying area around Buthidaung was malarial and unhealthy and the Allies actually withdrew from the area to spare themselves losses to disease.
-The Japanese had moved the 54th Division to Arakan, and concentrated a force of four battalions under Colonel Koba of the 111th Infantry Regiment against the 81st West African Division in the Kaladan Valley.
+The Japanese had moved the 54th Division to Arakan, and concentrated a force of four battalions under Colonel Koba of the 111th Infantry Regiment against the 81st (West African) Division in the Kaladan Valley.
 With support from a unit of the Indian National Army and local Arakanese, this force mounted a successful counter-attack against the isolated West African division, forcing it to retreat and eventually withdraw from the valley.

 Akyab remained in Japanese hands until January 1945, when a renewed Allied advance combined with amphibious landings drove the Japanese from Arakan, inflicting heavy casualties by landing troops to cut off their retreat down the coast.